SunnaOkati/Movie-Search-Engine/README.md

 Also, we built a sign in and sign up page with credentials being stored and authorised by firebase.
 All pages inside the app were built for Portrait and Landscape views.

-Parsing
-Encoding using SoundX
+Tasks:
+- Built a Parser
-Tree Search Engine - Binary Search tree
+- Built a binary Tree based Search Engine
-Pre-processing data
-Static Data
-IMBD Data
-Filtered Columns to needs
-Framed own Grammar to meet
+- Pre-processed the static IMBD data
+- Frammed our own grammer wrt to query language
-Implemented own compiler
+- Implemented a compiler
+- Made pages for both Landscape and Portrait viewa
-Built for multiple screen resolutions - Portrait and Landscape Built Sign in and Sign Up Page
+- Made Sign in and Sign Up Pages
+- Integrated Firebase to store credetials.